afaulds/ComputerGraphics792/ReadMe.md

 ### Animation
 For this game I added animation of the fin.
-Given more time I would have animated the entire body to give a nice smooth swimming motion but for this game I simply updated the triangle geometry in the tail to move back and forth in a sinusodal pattern.
+Given more time I would have animated the entire body to give a nice smooth swimming motion but for this game I simply updated the triangle geometry in the tail to move back and forth in a sinusoidal pattern.

 ### Smoothed Camera
 The camera for this game is a 3rd person camera that has smoothing applied to it so that